And for those of you just tuning in, you've missed the first hour, and in the first hour, I put many issues of controversy to rest.

 They sued him and they shut the business down.

-Yeah, yeah, that's uh I and I think that the Americans Disabilities Act, I think it's uh it's it has gone too it has gone entirely too far.
+Yeah, that's, and I think that the Americans Disabilities Act, I think it has gone entirely too far.

-And many times uh you have you have um you have facilities when they're not even disabled people.
+And many times, you have facilities when they're not even disabled people.

 That's exactly right.

-And what you said is that that they take these things too far, and that's what happens.
+And what you said is that they take these things too far, and that's what happens.

-And see, if if Americans would tell these people up front that uh they cannot do anything, or they are we we just refuse to go along with the program, then I think that the government would be back down because they can't put three hundred million of us in jail.
+And see, if Americans would tell these people up front that they cannot do anything or they are, we just refuse to go along with the program, then I think that the government would back down because they can't put 300 million of us in jail.

 We'll be back to your calls after this.

-Walt Williams sitting in for the vacation rush uh limball.
+Walter Williams sitting in for the vacation rush limbo.

 If one group of Americans prefers government control and the management of people's lives, and another group of Americans prefers liberty and the desire to be left alone, should they be required to fight?

-Should they be required to antagonize one another, risk bloodshed and loss of life in order to impose their preferences, or should they be able to peaceably part company and go their separate ways.
+Should they be required to antagonize one another, risk bloodshed and loss of life in order to impose their preferences?

 That's the question for the next hour.

-And then also I'm gonna ask the question, because free markets or capitalism gets such a bad name.
+And then also I'm going to ask the question, because free markets or capitalism gets such a bad name.

-I'm gonna ask, are free markets or capitalism or laissez-faire, is it pro-rich or pro-poor.
+I'm going to ask, are free markets or capitalism or laissez-faire, is it pro-rich or pro-poor?

 That is, do free markets favor the rich or do they favor the poor?

-I believe that they favor all of us, but I'm gonna tell you precisely why in the next hour.
+I believe that they favor all of us, but I'm going to tell you precisely why in the next hour.